Where can I see what undergraduate level courses Queen's offers if I need additional courses to be eligible for an Intermediate or Senior ABQ course?

 You can take the Honour Specialist courses in the same session or in separate sessions.
 A recommendation is sent to the OCT once both courses have been successfully completed.
 An experience form is required for only one of the subject areas.

 If you are applying for a Combined Honour Specialist please email email@example.com so we assess you appropriately.

 9: What is my NET ID and where do I get it?

 Your NET ID is your unique identification number at Queen's that you will use to access online services and courses at Queen's.
-Information on how to get your NET ID will be sent to you by email once you have been admitted to your course.
+Information on how to get your NET ID will be sent to you by email once you have been accepted to a course.

 10: How do I withdraw from an online AQ/ABQ Course?